btcoin23/LP-Raydium/README.md

 - `yarn clean` clean up the old scripts (you don't need this for the very first time)
 - `yarn build` build the scripts
-- `yarn go` to run the adding liquidity script
+- `yarn start` to run the creating new pool and removeing Lp script

 ## Jacob